scigward/scigward-sources/README.md

-# modules for Sora/Sulfur app
+# Modules for Sora/Sulfur app
 > [!WARNING]
 > These modules are licensed **exclusively for use within the [Sora/Sulfur iOS app](https://github.com/cranci1/Sora)**.
 >